pezantish/ProjectTwo/README.md

 - MySQL
 ## Installing
-Install the program from github, taking care to ensure file structure.
+Install the .jar from github.
 Using the .jar file, run the backend.
-The html pages can be opened using any internet browser.
+The html pages can be opened using any internet browser by following this [link](http://localhost:8080/zms.html).

 ## Testing
 Unit testing was completed using Mockito, Mvc and JUnit.